Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 3. Click the [SAVE] button in the upper right corner.
     The attribute has been deactivated.
 The *Edit attribute* view is closed.

-    > [Info] Note that also the values stored in an attribute are not deleted when it is deactivated.
+    > [Info] Note that the values stored in an attribute are not deleted when it is deactivated.
 As soon as the attribute is reactivated, the stored values are also visible again.

 4. Press the **F5** key to initialize the *Core1 Platform* and to apply the changes.